hashicorp/nomad/website/source/docs/secrets/ssh/index.html.md

 	Port number for SSH connection.
 Default is '22'.
 Port number does not play any role in creation of OTP.
 For 'otp' type, this is just a way to inform client about the port number to use.
-Port number will be returned to client by Vault server along with OTP.
+Port number will be returned to client by Nomad server along with OTP.
       </li>
       <li>
         <span class="param">key_type</span>